 Located adjacent to the Beinecke Student Activities Village, The Little Pub opened in the spring of 1996.
 The restored horse stable/carriage barn contains a game room, bar, dance floor, fireplace room and other spaces for informal social gatherings.

 Named for Robert Ward McEwen, 14th president of Hamilton College, McEwen Hall houses dining facilities, the Café Opus coffeehouse, a cinema lab, classrooms, music practice rooms and offices for faculty members.

 Originally Hamilton's first library (1872-1914) and later the College infirmary, it was converted to a theatre in 1962 through the generosity of Clark H. Minor, Class of 1902 and a former chairman of the board of trustees.
-It is now used for student productions and College-sponsored work in drama.
+It is currently under renovation to become a student residence space.

 Made possible through a gift from Elihu Root III, Class of 1936, the Observatory houses an 111/4" Maksutov telescope.
 Several smaller telescopes are also in use.
 In 1977, a building was constructed next to the observatory to provide work space for students enrolled in astronomy courses.
 This structure is heated by solar energy and is designed to permit experiments in this field.
 The observatory is off College Hill Road on Peters Lane, a quarter-mile from the campus.